thejudge22/web-summarizer/README.md

 *   Summarize content from any publicly accessible URL.
 *   Summarize YouTube videos by fetching and processing their transcripts.
-*   Uses Google's Gemini 1.5 Flash model for efficient summarization.
+*   Uses the Google Gemini API with a configurable model (defaulting to `gemini-2.0-flash`).
 *   Simple web interface built with Flask.
 *   Bookmarklet to quickly summarize the currently viewed page.
 *   Basic username/password authentication to protect access.